kloudkrafts01/kspyder/README.md

 kspyder is 100% Python.

 - Management of the SQL-type schema definitions is done through a wrapper leveraging the SQLAlchemy ORM
-- Most connectors, either to APIs or DBs (SQL qnd mongoDB), are simple Python classes, some of them using more generic Interface
+- Most connectors, either to APIs or DBs (SQL and mongoDB), are simple Python classes, some of them using more generic Interface
 - The original choice for Cloud-based, Async Orchestration was [Azure Durable Functions](https://docs.microsoft.com/en-us/azure/azure-functions/durable/durable-functions-overview?tabs=csharp), but the code can be adapted to leverage other orchestration frameworks
 - For Transform and Wrangling of tabular (SQL-type) data, a pandas wrapper class is used
 - All configurations (API connectors, SQL wrappers, pandas transformation pipelines, mongoDB aggregation pipelines) are managed by parsing simple YAML files placed in a configuration folder